When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Varies by seller

-Who It’s Best For: This mattress provides the best results to side sleepers under 230 pounds.
-It also can give quality support to many back sleepers under 230 pounds and stomach sleepers under 130.
+- Who It’s Best For: Side sleepers under 230 pounds, back sleepers under 230 pounds, and stomach sleepers under 130.

-Feel: The firmness level checks in at firm (7), but many sleepers will feel that this mattress is more inviting than other firm beds.
-Its top layer offers soothing contouring around pain points but without causing you to sink in too deeply.
+- Feel: Firm (7), but is more inviting than other firm beds.
+Top layer offers soothing contouring around pain points but without causing you to sink in too deeply.

-What It’s Made Of: The 8-inch model of this mattress has a very simple yet effective design.
-The top layer is 2 inches of gel-infused memory foam that relieves pressure.
-The base is 6 inches of a heavy-duty polyfoam that hedges against excess sinkage.
+- What It’s Made Of: Top layer is 2 inches of gel-infused memory foam, and the base is 6 inches of a heavy-duty polyfoam.

 Scoring & Reviews